Wilmington, North Carolina: Museums and historic sites

 The Second and Orange Street USO Club was erected by the Army Corps of Engineers at a cost of $80,000.
 Along with an identical structure on Nixon Street for African-American servicemen, it opened in December 1941, the same month that the Japanese attacked Pearl Harbor.
 From 1941 to 1945, the USO hosted 35,000 uniformed visitors a week.
 Recently renovated with sensitivity to its historic character, the Hannah Block Historic USO (HBHUSO) lobby serves as a museum where World War II memorabilia and other artifacts are displayed.
 The building itself was rededicated in Ms. Block's name in 2006 and restored to its 1943 wartime character in 2008.
 The building is listed in the National Register of Historic Places.
 The World War II Wilmington Home Front Heritage Coalition, an all volunteer 501(c)(3) preservation organization, is the de facto preservationist of the building's history and maintains the home front museum.

 Festivals

 Wilmington is host to many annual festivals, including, most notably, the Azalea Festival.
 The Azalea Festival, sponsored by the Cape Fear Garden Club, features a garden tour, historic home tour, garden party, musical performances, a parade, and a fireworks show.
 It takes places every year in April.

+Sports

+The Wilmington Sharks are a Coastal Plain League (CPL) baseball team in Wilmington that was founded in 1997 and was among the charter organizations when the CPL was formed that same year.
+The roster is made up of top collegiate baseball players fine-tuning their skills using wood bats to prepare for professional baseball.
+Their stadium is located at Buck Hardee Field at Legion Stadium.

+The Wilmington Sea Dawgs are a Tobacco Road Basketball League (TRBL) team that began its inaugural season with the American Basketball Association (ABA) in November 2006 and have also played in the Premier Basketball League, and the Continental Basketball League.

+The Wilmington Hammerheads were a professional soccer team based in Wilmington.
+They were founded in 1996 and played in the United Soccer Leagues Second Division.
+Their stadium was Legion Stadium, however, UNCW Soccer Stadium for their 2017 season.
+After the 2009 season, the USL discontinued their relationship with the franchise owner Chuck Sullivan.
+The Hammerheads franchise returned in 2011, but was disbanded again in 2017.
+Currently, the organization only manages its youth team under the name Wilmington Hammerheads Youth FC.

+The University of North Carolina Wilmington sponsors 19 intercollegiate sports and has held Division 1 membership in the NCAA since 1977.
+UNCW competes in the Colonial Athletic Association and has been a member since 1984.